cables-gl/cables_dev/README.md

 npm i
 cd ..
 ```
-* add sandbox.cables.local and dev.cables.local to your hostfile (i.e. /etc/hosts)
 * edit cables_api/cables.json as needed (copy from cables_api/cables_example.json first)

-# ssl and mdns
+## ssl and mdns

+* if needed, cables can run a mdns client to make your environment available to machines on the local network
+* change `url` and `sandbox.url` in `cables.json` to something like `https://local.cables.local` and `https://sandbox.cables.local` respectively
+* make sure you can run servers on port 80 and 443, on linux try: ``

+### mdns
 * cables registers sandbox.cables.local and dev.cables.local (hostnames according to your cables.json) in mdns
 * this should work on most machines, for windows you have to enable mdns or put the hostnames in "/etc/hosts" (same for linux)
   * Linux: `sudo apt-get avahi-utils`
     * https://github.com/lathiat/avahi
   * Windows: install "bonjour",
     * run this in `cmd`: `reg add "HKLM\Software\Policies\Microsoft\Windows NT\DNSClient" /v EnableMulticast /t REG_DWORD /d 1 /f`
     * very unreliable on windows

+### ssl
 * if you put "https" urls in cables.json cables will use the certificates in `./cert`
-* to install them to your os-keychain download the cert-chaing from `http://dev.cables.local/cert`
+* to install them to your os-keychain download the cert-chain from `http://local.cables.local/cert`
+  * or try running `./localcerts.sh`
 * IOS: after installing go to settings, search for cert, click trusted certificates - activate toggle "enable full trust...."
-  * to regenerate use `./localcerts.sh`
+* to regenerate use `./localcerts.sh renew`

+## socketcluster/multiplayer

+* if you want socketcluster/multiplayer capabilities on your local environment, follow these instructions:

+### client
+* if you want to connect to the dev.cables.gl server, set `socketClusterClient.enable` to `true` in `cables.json`
+  and get the secret for `socketClusterServer.secret` from dev

+### server
+* if you want to run a local server, change to `cables_api` and run `npm run start:socketcluster
+  * change the options for `socketClusterClient` in `cables.json` to match up with `socketClusterServer`, you will most likely want to set `secure` to `false`

 ### native dependencies mac